sergomet/pingcrm-react/readme.md

 phpunit
 ```

+## Change log

+- update to Laravel 10
+- setup vite
+- update to jsx

 ## Credits

+- forked from orginal Lado Lomidze (@landish) and contributors
 - Original work by Jonathan Reinink (@reinink) and contributors
 - Port to Ruby on Rails by Georg Ledermann (@ledermann)
 - Port to React by Lado Lomidze (@landish)